 Within the scope of the amended merger control thresholds, businesses must notify the Competition Board of a merger or acquisition if:

-- The aggregate Turkish turnover of the parties to the transaction exceeds TRY 750 million (increased from TRY 100 million) and the Turkish turnover of at least two of the parties each exceeds TRY 250 million (raised from TRY 30 million), or
+- The aggregate Turkish turnover of the parties to the transaction exceeds TRY 750 million (increased from TRY 100 million), and the Turkish turnover of at least two of the parties each exceeds TRY 250 million (raised from TRY 30 million), or

-- The Turkish turnover of the transferred assets or businesses in acquisitions exceeds TRY 250 million (raised from TRY 30 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds TRY 3 billion (raised from TRY 500 million).
+- The Turkish turnover of the transferred assets or businesses in acquisitions exceeds TRY 250 million (raised from TRY 30 million), and the worldwide turnover of at least one of the other parties to the transaction exceeds TRY 3 billion (raised from TRY 500 million).

 2. Technology Undertakings Have Been Introduced and are Exempt From the TRY 250 Million Thresholds.

 The Amending Communique introduces "technology undertakings" and determines an exception to the thresholds applied to these undertakings.
 Article 4/1 (e) of Communique No. 2010/4 defines technology undertakings as “undertakings that operate on digital platforms, software and gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technology industries or their assets related to these industries".
-In accordance with the introduction of technology undertakings, it is also stated that the TRY 250 million Turkish turnover thresholds will not apply to acquisitions of technology undertakings that operate in the Turkish market, conduct research and development activities in Turkey or provide services to Turkish users.
+In accordance with the introduction of technology undertakings, it is also stated that the TRY 250 million Turkish turnover threshold will not apply to acquisitions of technology undertakings that operate in the Turkish market, conduct research and development activities in Türkiye, or provide services to Turkish users.

 3. The Calculation of Turnover